🏁 Check your writing for missing words that you think you put in, but didn’t.

 🚦Time for one last thing?

-If you’ve done the exercises for all the skills so far, you should have been a big improvement in your accuracy.
-Now you can move on to how to improve your writing.
+If you’ve done the exercises for all the skills so far, you should have seen a big improvement in your accuracy.
 You should also have a regular look at the Homophones menu, and see if you can learn some of those every day.